bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

     This tag should be included in the `tags` field of the Service and will be applied to all Routes created for the Service.
     Acceptable values for `<data-class>` are: `low`, `medium`, and `high`.

-    For more information on the Emerald cluster, see the [Guide for Emerald teams](https://digital.gov.bc.ca/cloud/services/private/internal-resources/emerald/)
+    For more information on the Emerald cluster and security classifications, see the [Guide for Emerald teams](https://digital.gov.bc.ca/cloud/services/private/internal-resources/emerald/)
     (IDIR-restricted) from Platform Services.

 ### Network policies

-You will need to create a Network Policy on your side similar to the following to allow the Gateway's test and prod environments to route traffic to your API.
+You will need to create a Network Policy on your side to allow the API Gateway to route traffic to your API.

 Follow the template below based on the cluster you are using:

-!!! note
+!!! note "Namespace selector"
     Ensure you do not change the `namepsaceSelector` names - this is the APS namespace which hosts the API Gateway, not your namespace.

 === "Silver"